Frequently Asked Questions

 Which ecological materials does Marimekko offer to its customers?

 Our objective is to continuously increase the share of more sustainable materials in our products.
-We joined the Better Cotton Initiative in 2013, and currently more than half of the cotton sourced into our supply chain has been produced according to the BCI criteria.
+We joined the Better Cotton Initiative in 2013, and in 2018 already 64 per cent of the cotton sourced into our supply chain was produced according to the BCI criteria.
 Read more about the initiative here.
 On a seasonal basis we have also used organic or recycled cotton.
-The majority of materials printed at our Helsinki printing factory are Öko-Tex 100 certified, which guarantees that they do not contain harmful chemicals.
+The majority of materials printed at our Helsinki printing factory are certified in accordance with the STANDARD 100 by OEKO-TEX®, which guarantees that they do not contain harmful chemicals.